 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform your own site backups, then get professional support, or use WordPress backup plugins.
+If you don’t want to back up your data yourself, then consider hiring a professional, or use a backup plugin.

-- Learn about a WordPress backup plugin that we recommend using to automate site backups here: Back Up, Copy And Keep Your WordPress Site Protected With Backup Creator Plugin For WP
+- Learn about a WordPress backup plugin that we recommend using to perform complete site backups here: Back Up, Duplicate And Protect Your WordPress Websites And Blogs With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix WordPress Database Is Too Large To Back Up Issue

 A large database backup file is often caused when specific plugins that you have installed on your WordPress site end up storing a large amount of data …

 (Large WordPress Database)

 Plugins that block spam or collect statistics on your blog can generate a large amount of data that really isn’t necessary to store in your database backup file.